Hyper-doped silicon nanoantennas and metasurfaces for tunable infrared plasmonics

-Phosphorus (P) at low energy (4 keV) is implanted in the Si overlayer using four increasing doses (see Table I).
+Phosphorus (P) is implanted, at low energy (4~keV), in the Si overlayer using four increasing doses (see Table~\ref{table:1}).
 For each dose, only samples corresponding to the optimal LTA conditions are considered for the next process steps, \textit{i.e.} exhibiting a defect-free single crystal Si (sc-Si) top layer.
-From those layers, Si-NDs of diameter $d=100$ nm and height $h=22$~$\pm$~1~nm as measured in Transmission Electron Microscopy (TEM) are obtained by low energy electron beam (e-beam) lithography and reactive-ion etching (RIE)\cite{y_guerfi_f_carcenac_g_larrieu_high_2013}.
-The Si-NDs are arranged on a dense hexagonal grid with a periodicity of $p=150$~nm, covering a square area of 50$\times$50 $\mu$m$^2$ (see also image in Fig.~\ref{fig:Samples}(b)).
+From those layers, Si-NDs of diameter $d=100$~nm and height $h=22$~$\pm$~1~nm as measured in Transmission Electron Microscopy (TEM) are obtained by low energy electron beam (e-beam) lithography and reactive-ion etching (RIE) \cite{y_guerfi_high_2013}.
+The Si-NDs are arranged on a dense hexagonal grid with a periodicity of $p=150$~nm, covering a square area of $50\times50$~$\mu$m$^2$ (see Scanning Electron Miceroscopy image in Fig.~\ref{fig:Samples}(b)).
 Both the Si-ND diameter and lattice periodicity have been chosen to maximize the filling factor of the metasurface ($FF = 0.4$), hence maximizing the light-matter interaction for optical measurements.